dappforce/subsocial-docs/docs/tutorials/GetSUB/HydraDX.md

 like [Talisman](https://talisman.xyz/), [SubWallet](https://www.subwallet.app/), or [Nova Wallet](https://novawallet.io/) (Mobile),
 and some DOT tokens on Polkadot.

+Here is a short [video tutorial](https://www.youtube.com/watch?v=Gs0y3FECzro&ab_channel=SubsocialNetwork) showing how to get started on HydraDX, or you can continue reading for a written tutorial.

 1. Visit the [Cross-Chain](https://app.hydradx.io/cross-chain?referral=SUBSOCIAL) page on HydraDX's app to transfer some DOT to HydraDX.

 2. Select Polkadot as the Source Chain and HydraDX as the Destination Chain, DOT as the Transfer Asset,